Find about what we're up to with regular updates

 Over one weekend, Dublin buildings of all types and periods will open up their doors to allow citizens explore the architecture of their city, with special tours by hundreds of professionals and enthusiasts, completely for free.

-Some confirmed highlights of the 2010 programme include architectural tours of city landmarks such as the 50,000-seater Aviva Stadium and the Eircom Building at Heuston South Quarter and historic buildings including Leinster House and the Casino in Marino.
+Some confirmed highlights of the 2010 programme include architectural tours of city landmarks such as the 50,000-seater Aviva Stadium and the Eircom Building at Heuston South Quarter and historic buildings including Leinster House and the online casino in Marino.

 Cultural spaces such as the refurbished and extended IFI and CityArts are on show, as well as period and contemporary private homes by A2 Architects, DTA Architects and CAST architecture.